 17-year-old killed; man held for questioning

-Video: A woman was found dead in a home in the 100 block of North Cameron Street about 6 p.m.
+Police investigate the death of a woman found dead in a home in the 100 block of North Cameron Street about 6 p.m.
 Saturday

 The last time Cynthia Cola Shands saw her little sisters, she was filled with emotion and cried, her older sister Heather Shands, 25, recalled.